Using Torch

 return x

-Once the model is trained, calling the compile_brevitas_qat_model from Concrete ML will automatically perform conversion and compilation of a QAT network.
+Once the model is trained, use compile_brevitas_qat_model from Concrete ML to perform conversion and compilation of the QAT network.
 Here, 3-bit quantization is used for both the weights and activations.
-The compile_brevitas_qat_model function automatically identifies the number of quantization bits used in the Brevitas model.
+This function automatically identifies the number of quantization bits used in the Brevitas model.

 from concrete.ml.torch.compile import compile_brevitas_qat_model